11th A-P Regional Meeting

 , is a community education, engagement and empowerment program designed to respond to the climate impacts at multiple touch points.
 The program aims to inspire Hawkesbury residents to create the social, institutional and physical infrastructure needed to survive and potentially thrive in this changing climate.

 The University occupies an historic 40 hectare holding of prime agricultural land on the bank of the Hawkesbury River - including 1 kilometre of river frontage gazetted in 1799.
 The farm complex is made up of a circa 1900's cottage, a series of timber framed farm buildings, silos and a historically significant water pumping tower.
 The space was refurbished in 2012 by TAFE pre-apprentices.
 The river banks has been revegetated by Western Sydney students as part of Education for Sustainability with support from Greening Australia with species commonly found in River Flat Eucalypt Forest, a listed Endangered Ecological Community.
 The space is now operated by Local Land Services used as their demonstration farm site.

-The Hawkesbury River Waterkeeper achieved international recognition from the Waterkeeper Alliance
+The Hawkesbury-Nepean Rivekeepers Waterkeeper Alliance (HNRWA) achieved global recognition from the international Waterkeeper Alliance

 Living Links – Aboriginal Cultural Studies Program